-A rotating selection of Adams’ works is on permanent display in the Albert Adams Room in The Old Fire Station, University of Salford, renamed in honour of the artist in February 2015.
+A selection of Adams’ works is on permanent display in the Albert Adams Room in The Old Fire Station, University of Salford, renamed in honour of the artist in February 2015.

 Purchased with Art Fund support, made possible with the generosity of Edward Glennon.

 All images courtesy the artist’s estate.
 Additional photography by Museum Photography North West.